-Ambulance transportation is one of the most highly-priced services provided by US healthcare and paid by Medicare.
+Ambulance transportation is one of the most highly-priced services provided by the US healthcare and paid by Medicare.
 So it’s important that the Ambulance transportation service providers understand the basic guideline of ambulance transportation billing.

-Ambulance services are covered under Medicare Part B, this service is available for the Medicare beneficiary only if the following required conditions are met
+Ambulance services are covered under Medicare Part B, this service is available for the Medicare beneficiary only if the following required conditions are met:

 A/B MAC (B) Definition: The term refers to those contractors that process claims for ambulance suppliers billed on the ASC X12 837professional claim transaction or a CMS-1500 form.